Legion-Expansion/Legion-Expansion/README.md

 ### Build Bar Images

-ideally these should be the same blue tint as existing images to avoid UI clutter:
+Ideally these should be the same blue tint as existing images to avoid UI clutter:

 - add to ui/main/game/live_game/img/build_bar/units/
 - 60px x 60px